sriksmachi/sriksml/language-models/self_hosting_slm/readme.md

 # Private RAG Application.

-Large language models are incredily powerful, solve a wide variety of problems.
-However, for a wide range of problems like simple RAGs, reasoning, summarization or QnA tasks we do not such powerful models that are costlier.
-Additionally, all the cloud hosted LLMs that typically work on token based billing, need data to reside on cloud.
-Certain domains like banking, health have to deal with several data residency, security obligations that restrict them from uploading data to 3rd party data centers.
+Large language models (LLMs) are incredibly powerful and can address a broad spectrum of challenges.
+However, for tasks such as simple retrievable answer generators (RAGs), reasoning, summarization, or question and answer (QnA), we don't necessarily require such advanced models due to their higher costs.
+Moreover, cloud-hosted LLMs, which typically operate on a token-based billing system, require data to be stored on the cloud.
+This poses a challenge for sectors like banking and healthcare, which face stringent data residency and security regulations, preventing them from transferring data to third-party data centers.

 Recent developments in the field of small language models (SLM) have revealed their significant potential.
 These models are cost-effective, demonstrate robust capabilities, and are compatible with standard computing devices (CPUs).

 Small language models (SLMs) are often favored over large language models (LLMs) for several reasons:
 1. **Efficiency**: SLMs require fewer computational resources for training and deployment, making them more accessible and cost-effective, especially for applications that need to run on devices with limited processing power, such as mobile phones